chengxianga2008/laravel-custom-fields/README.md

  - `text` : Free entry fields which are stored as strings.
 Use these for simple inputs as they have a max-length of 255 characters.
  - `textarea` : Free entry fields which are stored as text columns.
 Use these for longer bits of text that may not fit within the `text` field.
- - `radio` : These are multi-select fields, which require you to pass an `answers` property.*
+ - `radio` : These are multi-select fields, which require you to pass an `options` property.*
- - `select` : These are multi-select fields, which require you to pass an `answers` property.*
+ - `select` : These are multi-select fields, which require you to pass an `options` property.*
  - `checkbox` : Boolean fields.

 In general, these field types correspond to their respective HTML elements.
 In the future we may provide front-end scaffolding for these fields, but for now, that's up to you.

-*The `radio` and `select` field types require you to fill the `answers` property on the field.
+*The `radio` and `select` field types require you to fill the `options` property on the field.
 This is a simple array of strings, which are valid responses for the field.
 For example:

  ```php
  $survey->customFields()->create([